the1lab/1lab/src/Cat/Displayed/Instances/CT-Structure.lagda.md

 # Fibration Structure

-Much like the simple fibration, the simple fibration associated to a CT-structure also deserves it's name.
+Much like the simple fibration, the simple fibration associated to a CT-structure also deserves its name.

 ```agda
 open Cartesian-fibration